Robert Smalls: National politics

-The scandal took a political toll, and he was defeated by Democrat George D. Tillman in 1878, and again, narrowly, in 1880.
+The scandal took a political toll on Smalls, and he was defeated by Democrat George D. Tillman in 1878, and again, narrowly, in 1880.
 He successfully contested the 1880 result and regained the seat in 1882.
 In 1884, he was elected to fill a seat in a different district.
 He was nominated for Senate but defeated by Wade Hampton in December 1884.
-During this period in Congress he supported racial integration legislation, supported a pension for the widow of his former Major General, David Hunter, and advised South Carolina Blacks to refrain from emigrating to the North and Midwest or to Liberia.
+During this period in Congress, he supported racial-integration legislation, supported a pension for the widow of his former Major General, David Hunter, and advised South Carolina African Americans to refrain from migrating to the Northern or Midwestern United States or to Liberia.

-In 1890, he was appointed by President Benjamin Harrison as collector of the Port of Beaufort, a position he held until 1913 except during Democrat Grover Cleveland's second term.
+In 1890, he was appointed by President Benjamin Harrison as collector of the Port of Beaufort, a position that he held until 1913 except during Democrat Grover Cleveland's second term.
 Smalls was active into the twentieth century.
 He was "the leading colored delegate" to the 1895 South Carolina constitutional convention.
-Together with five other Black politicians, he strongly opposed the dominant Democratic white delegates as they implacably wrote disfranchisement of the state's Black citizens into the proposed constitution.
+Together with five other African-American politicians, he strongly opposed the dominant Democratic delegates as they implacably wrote disfranchisement of the state's African-American citizens into the proposed constitution.
 Seeking to publicize this blatantly discriminatory clause, they wrote an article for the New York World.
-However, they were outnumbered, and the new constitution was adopted, as were similar state constitutions across the South.
-For many decades, these documents survived legal challenges that reached the US Supreme Court, resulting in both the exclusion of African Americans from political participation and the crippling of the Republican Party throughout the region.
+However, they were outnumbered at the state convention, and the new constitution was adopted.
+For many decades, this state constitution survived legal challenges, resulting in both the exclusion of African Americans from political participation and the crippling of the Republican Party throughout South Carolina.

-In the late 1890s, he began to suffer from diabetes.
-He turned down an offer of a colonelcy of a Black regiment in the Spanish–American War and an appointment to the position of minister to Liberia.
+In the late 1890s, Smalls began to suffer from diabetes.
+He turned down an offer of a colonelcy of an African-American U.S. military regiment in the Spanish–American War and an appointment to the position of minister to Liberia.

 Local politics

 Though Smalls was not officially involved with politics on the local level, he had some influence.
-In 1913, in one of his final actions as community leader, he played an important role in stopping a lynch mob from killing two Black suspects in the murder of a white man.
-He pressured the mayor, saying that Blacks he had sent throughout the city would burn the town if the mob was not stopped.
+In 1913, in one of his final actions as community leader, he played an important role in stopping a lynch mob from killing two black suspects in the murder of a white man.
+He pressured the mayor, saying that blacks that he had sent throughout the city would burn the town if the mob was not stopped.
 The mayor and sheriff stopped the mob.